SharePoint Coming to Sin City

 Because the OneDrive for Business variant essentially delivers the same functionality, it’s surprising that it has taken Microsoft so long to deliver the Files Restore feature for SharePoint Online.
 OneDrive for Business is SharePoint under the hood, and the sixteen-month delay in announcements for the two platforms is likely accounted for by the need to respect SharePoint site administration structures.

 The roll-out has now started to Office 365 tenants configured for targeted release.
 Microsoft expects to complete the roll-out by the end of May 2019.
+When deployed, you can find the feature in the cogwheel menu for a document library, where it’s called Restore this library.

 Although Office 365 tenants will welcome the new functionality, backup vendors won’t.
 Files Restore removes one of their key selling points (granular restore to a point in time) for their SharePoint Online backups.
 Backup vendors will continue to sell on the basis that their restore is easier and possibly more precise, but the existence of Files Restore does make their lives harder.